How Far Should Chairs Be From a Fire Pit? Seating Guide + Safety Tips | Unilock

 Now that we’ve covered the different types of outdoor seating you can invest in, it’s time to put the spotlight on your fire pit options.

-Gas fire pits are another option.
-They produce less smoke compared to wood burning fire pits, and they can be turned off instantly, providing better control over the flame.
+Gas fire pits are another option, as they produce less smoke compared to wood-burning fire pits, and can be turned off instantly, providing better control over the flame.

 Transform your outdoor space with Unilock.
 Explore our fire pits!

-12 Fire Pit Safety Tips: From Seating to Wood Burning and More
+12 Fire Pit Safety Tips: From Seating to Wood-Burning & More

 Fire pits are a great way to add warmth and ambiance to outdoor gatherings, but safety is key when it comes to installing and enjoying them.

 1. Choose a safe location: Your fire pit should be located in a clear, open space with plenty of airflow, away from overhanging branches.
-It should be at least 10 to 25 feet from buildings and structures, including your home, garage, shed, vehicles and neighboring properties.
+Your fire pit should be at least 10 to 25 feet from buildings and structures, including your home, garage, shed, vehicles, and neighboring properties.

-2. Use the right type of wood or fuel: If you have a wood-burning fire pit, use only dry, seasoned wood (think oak, ash or elm) to reduce the risk of sparks and embers.
+2. Use the right type of wood or fuel: If you have a wood-burning fire pit, use only dry, seasoned wood (oak, ash, or elm) to reduce the risk of sparks and embers.
 If you have a gas fire pit, make sure to use the correct type of fuel and follow the manufacturer’s instructions.

 3. Monitor the fire: Always keep an eye on the fire and never leave it unattended.
-Make sure to fully extinguish the fire before leaving the area.
+Make sure to fully extinguish flames before leaving the area.

-4. Utilize a fire starter to keep the flame going: If you have a wood burning fire pit, use small pieces of kindling such as twigs and leaves or a natural and non-toxic fire starter such as fatwood, to maintain the flame.
+4. Utilize a fire starter to keep the flame going: If you have a wood-burning fire pit, use small pieces of kindling, such as twigs, leaves, or a natural and non-toxic fire starter such as fatwood, to continue the flame.

 6. Keep children and pets away: Keep children and pets away from the fire pit to prevent accidents and injuries.

-7. Keep a fire extinguisher or water source nearby: In case of an emergency, keep a fire extinguisher or water source nearby to quickly put out the flames.
+7. Keep a fire extinguisher or water source nearby: In case of an emergency, keep a fire extinguisher or water source nearby to put out the flames quickly.

 9. Consult professionals: Call in the experts such as a local licensed contractor or National Fireplace Institute (NFI) certified professional to inspect your fire pit and gas supply once a year.